 Viet and his partner spent a month in southern France.
 Biking through the Provence countryside was an unforgettable experience!

 Heading to Provence for the summer?
 This region in southern France is famous for its beautiful patchwork of vineyards, sunflower fields, lavender farms, and quaint villages.
-Whether you are a seasoned traveler or first-timer to Provence, here are seven amazing villages to put on your must-see list!
+Whether you are a seasoned traveler or a first-timer to Provence, here are seven amazing villages to put on your must-see list!
 Called “villages-perchés” in French, these hidden gems are known for their dramatic locations—perched high up on a mountain ridge or sprawled across the hillside.
 Each boasts its own charm, beauty, history, and architecture.
 And all have stunning views!

 Situated in the heart of Provence, this village oozes peace and tranquility everywhere you look!
 Climb up the stone steps to the top of the village for the breathtaking panoramic views of the countryside and visit the magnificent 12th-century Gothic Vieille Église church, standing in an ancient cedar forest.
 During the 16th century, Bonnieux and its surrounding fertile farmlands were owned by the Popes, and several wealthy Catholic bishops lived here in their petits châteaux (small castles).
 You'll find plenty of delightful cafés and restaurants around the village, as well as a bustling farmers market on Fridays, and the Musée de la Boulangerie—a museum dedicated solely to the joy of baking!